RosarioB/account_abstraction_alchemy/README.md

 # Execute a User Operation
-In this branch we execute a basic user operation.
-We firstly First start the local Hardhat blockchain with:
+In this branch we execute a basic user operation where it is the Smart Account that it is sponsoring the cost of the user operation.
+We firstly
+First start the local Hardhat blockchain with:

 `npx hardhat node`